 • Nov.
 30: Gardening season officially ends.
 End of Season Clean-up must be completed.

-Additional Costs: Due to the seasonal nature of the gardening activities and the complexities associated with record-keeping, registration, fee processing, and maintenance of the property, community garden plot fees are non-refundable.
+• Additional Costs: Due to the seasonal nature of gardening and the complexities associated with record-keeping, registration, fee processing, and maintenance of the property, community garden plot fees are non-refundable.

 4. Registration and Assignment Process.
 Only one (1) garden plot may be requested or assigned per household.
-Gardeners who comply with the City’s Community Garden Plot Regulations and meet all qualifications for renewal will, under most circumstances and at the sole discretion of the City, be invited back the next year to renew rental of the same plot.
+Gardeners who comply with the City’s Community Garden Plot Regulations and meet all qualifications for renewal will, under most circumstances and at the sole discretion of the City, be invited back the next year to renew the rental of the same plot.
 Failure of any Gardener to submit the required application and plot permit rental fee by the publicly-announced deadline, or failure to provide all of the information requested by the City, will result in the application being denied and the plot forfeited.
-Under limited circumstances, the City may ask a Gardener to maintain, or assist with the maintenance of, more than one plot on a temporary basis.

 5. Waiting List.
-All persons not currently renting a garden plot who are interested in obtaining a garden plot rental must fill out completely an official application form, including the applicant’s permanent residence address among other information.
-The form is available at www.alexandriava.gov/CommunityGardens and on the Chinquapin Gardens website at www.chinquapingardens.org.
+All persons not currently renting a garden plot who are interested in obtaining a garden plot rental must fill out an official application form.
+The form is available at www.alexandriava.gov/CommunityGardens.
 The City (or designee) will maintain a Waiting List of prospective gardeners who have submitted completed applications.
-The Waiting List will be maintained in the order the completed applications are received by the City, with earlier applications having priority.
+The Waiting List will be maintained in the order the completed applications are received by the City.
 When plots are available for assignment, the City will offer plots to those on the Waiting List in sequential order and plots will be assigned to those who respond within the time period proscribed in the offer.
 Prospective Gardeners who fail to respond in the allotted time or who choose not to rent an available plot will be removed from the Waiting List.
 The City is not responsible for plot rental invitations that are not delivered due to incorrect or out-of-date contact information, or that are not opened or responded to promptly.
-Plots will be offered to non-residents only when there are no City residents on the Waiting List who wish to obtain a plot permit.
 New Gardeners will be assigned their plot “as is” and are expected to clear abandoned and unkempt plots upon assignment within the first month of rental.

 6. Boundaries.
-Full-size plots are approximately 15 x 20 feet.
-Half-size plots are approximately 10 x 15 feet.
-Gardeners shall not expand the limits of their plot, and they shall not intrude into adjacent plots or the surrounding paths.
+Full plots are approximately 300sqft.
+Half plots (Berms) are approximately 150sqft.
+Gardeners shall not expand the limits of their plot, and they shall not intrude into adjacent plots or surrounding paths.
 The City retains the right to reassign plots, realign the layout of the Garden area (including individual plots), modify the size, shape, and total area of any plot in any Community Garden, eliminate plots, revise this policy, or otherwise make changes to the Community Garden and its operation in order to meet the City’s needs.
-As the City takes steps to straighten, level, and improve the safety of the paths in the gardens, the boundaries of some plots will be realigned.
 Gardeners must adjust any fences or bordering materials to comply with the new boundary alignment.

 7. Appearance and Access.
 The Community Garden is public parkland.
 The garden must be kept clean and reasonably free from weeds and other unsightly debris.
 Weeds taller than twelve (12) inches in the plots are a violation of City Code Section 5-9-2.
 Each Gardener is responsible not only for maintaining the appearance of his/her plot, but also for keeping the paths on all sides of the plot well-groomed and free of weeds (growing or pulled), stakes, rocks, tools, or other materials.
 Storage of any materials or trash on the paths is not permitted.
 Gardeners must keep plants contained within the plot boundaries and may not block paths, from underfoot to overhead, with plants or other materials that might impede access to other gardens in any way.

-8. Management and Monitoring of all Community Garden Plots.
+9. Management and Monitoring of all Community Garden Plots.
 The City owns and manages the Community Garden plots.
-At Chinquapin Gardens, an Advisory Board of gardeners assists with operation and management of the gardens, particularly by performing inspections of the plots for compliance with the Community Garden Plot Regulations.
-Gardeners at Holmes Run may find it desirable to form an Advisory Board for their Community Garden in order to cooperatively manage the Community Garden with the City.
-Gardeners at each City Community Garden may be called upon to serve on a monitoring team during the gardening season or to assist with other volunteer work at their Community Garden.
-The City periodically will monitor all garden plots to ensure proper utilization and compliance with Community Garden Plot Policies, and may take action as described in Section 9.
+At both community gardens, a Volunteer Advisory Board of gardeners assists with operation and management of the gardens.
+Gardeners at each City Community Garden will be called upon to serve on a monitoring team during the gardening season or to assist with other volunteer work at their Community Garden.
+The City periodically monitors all garden plots to ensure proper utilization and compliance with Community Garden Plot Policies, and may take action as described in Section 10.

 • End of April